cicero343/cicero343.github.io/_posts/2024-09-06-How-to-setup-a-website-on-GitHub-Pages.md

 </body>
 </html>

-As a '90s kid who grew up with MySpace and Piczo, being able to customise a website with HTML and CSS was somewhat natural to me.
+As a '90s kid who grew up with MySpace and Piczo, being able to customise a website with HTML and CSS was fairly natural to me.
 Learning how to do the same with this Jekyll site on GitHub was a bit more of a challenge, and I've certainly learned some things along the way.

 <br>
 <br>